Spiders – Who is REALLY Biting You?

 Fact: Actually, not everyone believes this.

-Spiders have 2 body parts, 8 simple eyes, no antennae Insects have 3 body parts, 2 compound eyes, 2 antennae, 4 pairs of legs abdomen unsegmented Fact: Technically, a web is a silk structure made to catch prey.
+Spiders have 2 body parts, 8 simple eyes and no antennae.
+Insects have 3 body parts, 2 compound eyes, 2 antennae, 4 pairs of legsand an abdomen unsegmented.
+Fact: Technically, a web is a silk structure made to catch prey.
 Only about half of the known spider species catch prey by means of webs.

 MYTH 6: Any spider species can be found anywhere.